 Project zone: North.

-We are to making changes to roads in the Torbay town centre in order to improve safety and accessibility for all road users, especially children and people walking and cycling.
+Torbay Town Centre’s final piece to its safety puzzle will be complete soon, in order to improve safety and accessibility for all road users, especially children and people walking and cycling.

 80% of all road deaths and serious injuries occur on 50km/h local urban roads.
 Nearly half of those deaths and injuries involve vulnerable road users – children, the elderly, people walking and people on bikes or motorcycles.
 AT is committed to making the roads safer for all road users and these changes will help improve safety for people walking and cycling including school children.